chris-steele/sliderMatchingTestPackage/src/components/adapt-contrib-confidenceSlider/README.md

     (This second method will reinstall all plug-ins listed in *adapt.json*.)

 * If **Confidence Slider** has been uninstalled from the Adapt authoring tool, it may be reinstalled using the [Plug-in Manager](https://github.com/adaptlearning/adapt_authoring/wiki/Plugin-Manager).

+Included in the package is a script which supports tracking of user-specified Confidence Slider responses.
+See [bespoke.js](js/bespoke.js) for more details.
+This must be used in conjuction with [adapt-contrib-spoor](https://github.com/adaptlearning/adapt-contrib-spoor) and integrated manually.
+Alternatively, if **_spoor._tracking._shouldStoreResponses** (see *config.json*) is enabled, responses to all Confidence Slider instances will be tracked and this script is not required.

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Settings Overview